 More Tips for Attracting Backyard Hawks

-- Avoid rodenticides or insecticides that eliminate raptors' food.
-Furthermore, sick or dying prey is easier to catch and feeding on a contaminated mouse or insect will poison the raptor.
+- Avoid rodenticides, insecticides, or traps that eliminate raptors' food.
+Furthermore, sick or dying prey is easier to catch, but feeding on a contaminated mouse or insect will poison the raptor.